jjcermeno/chuck-norris-jjcermeno/README.md

 - once done, use case will return all categories list (I'm applying some kind of JSON API specification, I prefered to keep it flexible to my needs, and I am not using any gem to help me with that like [jsonapi-serializer](https://github.com/jsonapi-serializer/jsonapi-serializer), frontend will be able to work with it)

 Tests are mocked as it should be, we can't test with real API services because we need predictable tests and we can't leave chance to connection errors, API server slow responses and that kind of nuances.
 Better have predictable and specific tests.

+---

+The others endpoints follow very closely the logic I explained when I introduced the architecture considerations, however I will explain here some modifications to that design.

+When creating a search, I am using another use case at the end, specifically, getting a search.
+So we have use cases that make one main thing only and they can be used in a somehow chained mode.
+So, when creating a search, we call the use case for returning a specific search, the one just created.

+Another modification is that when creating a search, at the end, if there is a valid email, then we send an email with the joke list (and content).
+That's why I installed `sidekiq`.
+I created an account in [Sendgrid](https://sendgrid.com/) with my own API key, but you'll have to provide yours in the docker-compose.yml file and build as shown before.
+The problem with this is that there is only one chance for sending an email with jokes, unless we create same search again.
+However, I created another endpoint:

+- GET /api/v1/searches/:id/resend_email

+that will create an email containing the jokes for the specified search.
+Same rules apply here, we check for existing search, valid email, and boom, we create a background job for sending the email.